kitze/tired-of-webdev/README.md

 ## react-hook-form
   So annoying.
 Everything about it is annoying I honestly don't even know why I'm using it.
   - Banging my head against the wall because of "caching" issues.
 I'm navigating from one page to another page in Next.js, why does a form keep old values ???
 It doesn't make any sense.

+## Blitz/Next
+Not sure who's fault it is, figure it out.
+- When my page fully reloads, I want to punch a wall.
+Everything should hot reload.
+All the time.
+Always.